SCHWIND is a specialist for eye laser systems

-As a result, over the more than 60 years of our company’s existence, we have become the worldwide technology leader in excimer laser systems for vision correction.
-Today, SCHWIND technology is in use in over 100 countries, and more than 1600 of our laser systems have been sold worldwide.
+As a result, over the more than 30 years of our company’s existence, we have become one of the technology leaders in eye laser surgery.
+Today, SCHWIND technology is in use in over 100 countries, and more than 2,250 of our laser systems have been sold worldwide.

-SCHWIND AMARIS laser systems lead the world in all important areas – speed, precision, safety, and ease of use.
+SCHWIND AMARIS laser systems set standards in speed, precision, safety, and ease of use.

 They make use of pioneering innovations, like their high ablation speed and unique eye tracking in seven dimensions, which greatly increases the precision of the laser ablation.

-Accordingly, the German-developed and German-made SCHWIND AMARIS laser systems are considered by independent experts to be the best eye lasers in the world today.
-It is patients who stand to benefit the most from the resulting faster, more precise, safer, and much more pleasant laser correction treatments.
+Accordingly, the German-developed and German-made SCHWIND AMARIS laser systems are considered by independent experts to be the most advanced excimer lasers today.
+It is patients who stand to benefit the most from the resulting fast, precise and safe laser correction treatments.

 Up to 1050 Hz repetition rate – fast modelling of the cornea for more safety and comfort, and faster healing